 - Basilica of Our Lady of San Juan del Valle, designated a National Shrine in 1998 and a minor Basilica in 1999 (San Juan)

 - Hike and bike trails

 - 30+ golf courses

-- 13 museums, including the International Museum of Arts and Science (IMAS) in McAllen, Children's Museum of Brownsville, and the soon-to-be-completed San Benito Cultural Heritage Museum that will house the San Benito Historical Society, the Texas Conunto Hall of Fame & Museum, and an exhibit honoring Freddy Fender.
+- 13 museums, including the International Museum of Arts and Science (IMAS) in McAllen, Children's Museum of Brownsville, and the recently completed San Benito Cultural Heritage Museum that will house the San Benito Historical Society, the Texas Conunto Hall of Fame & Museum, and an exhibit honoring Freddy Fender.